Yosefgeda/metrics-webapp/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to my coding partener.
+I would like to thank to Nelson Sakwa on Behance original designer of the web page structure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>